kaseyjsmith/A-Better-Fraud-Detection-Neural-Network/README.md

 # Credit Card Fraud Detection with Neural Networks

+I wanted to make a project that encompassed 3 things:

+- An exploration of different neural networks and their tradeoffs
+- Perform this exploration on a dataset that was highly class imbalanced
+- Do this in a production-level project, not just another Jupyter notebook

 This project demonstrates a systematic approach to neural network architecture experimentation for fraud detection.
-Using the Credit Card fraud dataset, we explore how different network architectures perform on highly imbalanced data (~0.2% fraud) with minimal feature engineering.
+Using the Credit Card fraud dataset, I explore how different network architectures perform on highly imbalanced data (~0.2% fraud) with minimal feature engineering.

 ## Project Overview

-**Goal**: Compare multiple neural network architectures to understand architectural tradeoffs for fraud detection
+**Goal**: Compare multiple neural network architectures and parameter tuning to understand architectural tradeoffs for fraud detection

-**Approach**: Incremental experimentation - build one architecture at a time, train it, analyze results, and learn from each iteration
+**Approach**: Incremental experimentation.
+Build one architecture at a time, train it, analyze results, and learn from each iteration

-**Current Baseline**: 30→64→32→16→8→1 architecture achieving F1≈0.80, Precision≈82%, Recall≈78%
+**Current Baseline**: Simple NN with layer 30→64→32→16→8→1 architecture achieving F1≈0.80, Precision≈82%, Recall≈78%

 ---